Quadratic-like dynamics of cubic polynomials: Proof of Theorem C

-Corollary~\ref{c:bdd-stab} implies Lemma~\ref{l:extend-th-i}.
-It remains to discern, in which bounded potentially renormalizable components maps are immediately renormalizable.
+We are ready to discern in which bounded potentially renormalizable components maps are immediately renormalizable.

 \begin{dfn} Assume that $f$ is immediately renormalizable with filled quadratic-like Julia set $K^*$.
-Assume that there exists the smallest $n$ such that $f^{\circ n}(\om_2(f))\in K^*$.
-Then we say that $f$ is an immediately renormalizable polynomial \emph{of capture type}. \end{dfn}
+If there exists the smallest $n$ such that $f^{\circ n}(\om_2(f))\in K^*$, then we say that $f$ is an immediately renormalizable polynomial \emph{of capture type}.
+Denote $n$ above by $n_f$; denote by $Q_f$ the pullback of $K^*$ containing $\om_2(f)$. \end{dfn}

-Observe that $n$ in Definition~\ref{d:ql-capt} is greater than $0$ by the definition of a quadratic-like map.
-Moreover, the pullback $Q$ of $K^*$ containing $\om_2(f)$ is disjoint from $K^*$ by the definition of a pullback.
-Hence we can consider all pullbacks of $K^*$, which will form a family of pairwise disjoint subcontinua of $K(f)$.
-It follows that in fact $n>1$ as otherwise points of $K^*$ will have \emph{two} preimages in $K^*$ and \emph{two} more preimages in $Q$, thus \emph{four} preimages overall, a contradiction (recall that $f$ is cubic).
+Observe that $n_f>0$ by the definition of a quadratic-like map.
+Also, pullbacks of $K^*$ either coincide with $K^*$ or are disjoint from $K^*$.
+In particular, $Q_f$ is disjoint from $K^*$ by the definition of a pullback.
+All pullbacks of $K^*$ form a family of pairwise disjoint subcontinua of $K(f)$.